phanaj/iDub/README.md

-# WubbaLubbaDubz
+# iDub
-Wubba Lubba Dubz is a service that allows users to generate auto-edited dub videos.
+iDub is a service that allows users to generate auto-edited dub videos.
 A dictionary of words that a person can say is made for each individual based off of training videos.
-To query Wubba Lubba Dubz, the user simply sends a message to the Wubba Lubba Dubz facebook page in accordance with the format prescribed by the WubbaLubbaDubz facebook messenger bot.
+To query iDub, the user simply sends a message to the Wubba Lubba Dubz facebook page in accordance with the format prescribed by the iDub facebook messenger bot.
-In a few minutes, an auto-generated video, per the user's instructions, will be posted on the Wubba Lubba Dubz community page.
+In a few minutes, an auto-generated video, per the user's instructions, will be posted on the iDub community page.

 ## Installation
 Run `pip install -r requirements.txt`.